 Cheat the time over the stove with this slow cooker mushroom risotto.
 No more babysitting and endless stirring for hours.
 Just set and forget and come back to a creamy and rich risotto!

 If there’s any dish that’s perfect for the slow cooker, it’s risotto.
-The last time I made a risotto the traditional way was five years ago.
+The last time I made risotto the traditional way was five years ago.
 I did not enjoy it.
-Standing over the stove top for almost 20 minutes constantly stirring is no fun.
+Standing over the stovetop for almost 20 minutes constantly stirring is no fun.

-And you’ll end up with this rich, creamy, earthy risotto which tastes like you lovingly slaved over it at the stove top.
+And you’ll end up with this rich, creamy, earthy risotto which tastes like you lovingly slaved over it at the stovetop.
 No one will ever know the difference.
+Let’s start cooking.

-I used portobello mushrooms here cause they’re my favorite.
+I used portobello mushrooms for this recipe because they’re my favorite but you can use others.
 Melt the butter and sauté your onions and mushrooms until the mushrooms cook down.
 It’ll release a little liquid and that needs to be cooked off too.
 Towards the end, add in your garlic.

 Then we add some arborio rice.
-This short grain rice is usually what is used for a risotto.
+This short-grain rice is usually what is used for risotto.
 I found it easily enough at the grain aisle.
 If you can’t find any, sub another short grain.
 It won’t taste entirely the same but it’ll work.